 - General Honors (GH) 301: Honors Junior Seminar

 - General Honors (GH) 401: Senior Thesis

 In addition to completing the Honors core, students specialize in Honors through one of three elective concentrations designed to allow more substantial exposure and experience in sub-areas:

 - Leadership and Civic Engagement

 - Honors in the Major and/or Foundational Studies

-To complete the University Honors Program, students must maintain a 3.25 cumulative grade point average, a 3.0 GPA in the Honors curriculum, and complete the Honors core, thesis, and one of the three elective concentrations.
-The University Honors Program is designed to work with any degree program by overlapping with Foundational Studies requirements and major classes.
+To graduate from the Honors College, students must maintain a 3.25 cumulative grade point average, a 3.0 GPA in the Honors curriculum, and complete the Honors core, thesis, and one of the three elective concentrations.
+The Honors curriculum is designed to work with any degree program by overlapping with Foundational Studies requirements and major classes.

 Pictured above: ISU students get hands-on experience in a classroom laboratory on campus.